-An official Council release is made on behalf of the Council as a whole; it will be written by an officer and authorised by the Clerk.
-It is non-party political and will normally include a quote from the relevant Councillor(s).
+An official council release is made on behalf of CTC as a whole; it will be written by an officer and authorised by the Town Clerk.
+It is non-party political and will normally include a quote from the relevant councillor(s).
 This is usually the Mayor or Committee Chair.

-Official Council press releases will follow a corporate style appropriate for the media being targeted and a central record will be maintained.
-All releases will accurately reflect the corporate view of the Council, contain relevant facts and include an approved quotation from the appropriate Councillor.
+Official council press releases will follow a corporate style appropriate for the media being targeted and a central record will be maintained.
+All releases will accurately reflect the corporate view of CTC, contain relevant facts, and include an approved quotation from the appropriate councillor.
 Matters of style, presentation, punctuation, grammar etc are the responsibility of the author.

-Releases will not promote the views of specific political groups, publicise the activities of individual Councillors, identify a political party or persuade the general public to hold a particular view.
+Releases will not promote the views of specific political groups, publicise the activities of individual members, identify a political party or persuade the general public to hold a particular view.

-All official Council news/press releases will be placed on the Council's website within three working days of issue.
+All official council news/press releases will be placed on the CTC website within three working days of issue.